krisyotam/classicalthought/README.md

 > — Henry David Thoreau
 ___
 Classical Thought is a project I started with intentions of later adding to my mathematics [curricula]().
 This project intends to do something about a fundamental issue in society
 **learning**.
-I will attempt to deal with this issue by introducint what I call the Liberal Arts Quadrivium which is in a sense a revised and expanded [Trivium]() which includes the fundamental skills most important to learning, communicating, and teaching.
+I will attempt to deal with this issue by introducing what I call Classical Thinking which is redifining the fundamental skills most important to learning.
+That being reading, writing, speaking, and thinking.

 The goal here is to examine the modern frameworks for teaching **reading**, **writing**, **thinking**, and **speaking**.
 To understand the fundamental flaws in these systems, and then to reconstruct them.
 We will work on each of these skill's independantly and together.

+Here I will guide you to the excercises I will use to refine my own ability.
+It is not meant to do any of the work for you but rather tell you the beasts you should slay.
+It is in slaying these beasts you will reap the reward of refinement in ability.

 #### What is this?
 - A guide to improving reading, writing, thinking, and speaking